pybuilder/pybuilder.github.io/documentation/manual.md

 #### Setting Properties from tasks
 Tasks should always bring a sane default for mandatory properties.
 Setting properties is done from an _initializer_, just like in `build.py`.
-Note that setting project properties from within a task function is possible but will override user-specified properties.
+Note that setting project properties from within a task function is possible but will override user-specified properties because initializers run before tasks are executed.
 Thus, as a general rule, functions decorated with `task` should only read project properties using <code>project.get_property</code>.

 #### Setting Properties from the command line